Knee pain is a common symptom associated with injuries to your joint from overuse, sports activities or long-term wear and tear of the joint.

 Corticosteroid injections are useful for treating flare-ups pain and swelling with fluid buildup in the knee like in pes anserine bursitis.

 Gentle exercise and stretches help alleviate the pain.
 You should consult your doctor when you can start physical therapy.
 It helps increase your knee mobility.

-Assistive devices in form of a brace provide stability and support during daily and athletic activities.
-Each knee brace has its specific function.
+Assistive devices in the form of a brace provide stability and support during daily and athletic activities.
+Each knee brace has a specific function.

 - Patella Strap: Places pressure on the tendon below the knee to spread pressure and alleviate stress on the joint.